-Day 6.
+Day 5.
 Head in the direction of the Lido by motoscafo to visit San Lazzaro, the Armenian monastery island and temporary residence of Lord Byron.
 Continue to Lazzaretto Nuovo, originally a Benedictine monastery which became a quarantine station for maritime travellers.
-Travel by motoscafo to Venice airport and fly to London Heathrow, arriving c.
-7.15pm.
+Cross again to the glass-making island of Murano by private motoscafo to see SS.
+Maria e Donato, with 12th-century mosaics and pavement, and S. Pietro Martire, with paintings by Bellini and Tintoretto.